 What attracted you to the field of pharmacy?

-What are the advantages of studying in a place like Los Angeles?
+What are the advantages of being on a health sciences campus in Los Angeles?

 What are your career aspirations?

 Since I am only in my third year in pharmacy school, I feel my career aspirations are still very open to change.
 As I experience and shadow different pharmacists, I am beginning to shape where I want to go.
 As of this moment, one of my career goals is to work in acute care setting, with an emphasis in cardiology, critical care, or internal medicine.
 Seeing acute care pharmacists round with doctors, nurses, and other healthcare professionals interests me, so I am working towards a PGY1 residency to provide me with the clinical knowledge to work well in that interdisciplinary setting.

 What advice do you have for incoming pharmacy students?

 My advice for incoming students is to take full advantage of the diverse opportunities here at the USC School of Pharmacy by getting involved in classes and extracurricular organizations.
 Develop strong friendships with your peers, utilize the many resources provided by USC, and grow your leadership skills.
 I encourage our student body to join together with other graduate programs and our esteemed alumni to continue cultivating innovative projects to advance the field of pharmacy.